-The symbols below are used throughout this owner's manual and on the scooter to identify warnings and important information.
-It is very important for you to read them and understand them completely.
+The symbols below are used throughout this owner's manual and/or on the scooter to identify warnings, cautions, and important information.
+It is very important for you to read and understand them completely.
+Additional symbols are identified in II.
+"Safety."

 WARNING!
-Indicates a potentially hazardous condition/situation that can cause personal injury, equipment and/or property damage.
-(Black symbol on yellow triangle with black border).
+Failure to follow designated procedures can cause personal injury or component damage or malfunction (on the scooter-black symbol on yellow triangle with black border).